ts1/flipbook-vue/README.md

 For more practical usage, refer to [`src/App.vue`](https://github.com/ts1/flipbook-vue/blob/master/src/App.vue) (the demo page source).

+These properties and methods can also be referred through `$refs` to the `flipbook` component.

 ### `canFlipLeft`

 True if it can flip to previous page.